 The National Oceanic and Atmospheric Administration (NOAA) manages a few satellites in low earth orbit.
-There are three actively transmitting APT signals at the moment, NOAA15, 17, and 18.
+There are three actively transmitting APT (Automatic Picture Transmission) signals at the moment: NOAA-15, NOAA-17, and NOAA-18.
 Each of these satellites passes overhead a few times a day.
 I've been interested in learning how to receive their signals for a while now, and I've finally succeeded!

 This isn't an image of my SoftRock, it's a slightly different version, but I don't have an image handy.
 It's a really easy kit to build, and it's fairly inexpensive.
 More than that, it's really easy to use.
 Once it's all setup, you just attach it to your computer, power it, and install the antenna!

 Once you've attached the receiver hardware to your computer, you need some software to use it.
 The image above is a screenshot of a very well written SDR program on the Mac called DSP Radio.
 On the left side of the spectrum window, there is the live radio spectrum coming from the satellite.
 The green box around it represents the bandwidth of my software radio receiver.
 In a traditional radio, this bandwidth would be set by a filter circuit, and most communication radios only have about 15 kHz of bandwidth.
 This makes them unable to properly receive satellite weather images.Traditionally, you would have to build or buy a specially-built satellite receiver.